 The way in which Jack and Lily’s stories became entwined was really clever, I am really envious of Emily Barr’s writing skills!
 To be able to bring everything together in a perfectly formed conclusion, but also not make it too ‘Scooby-Doo’ is an amazing skill for an author, and I was impressed yet again by the surprises of this novel.

 Have you read this book before?
 What are your favourite summer reads?
-Do you have any questions for Emily?
+Do you think you’ll give this one a go?

 Happy reading x